Strengthening Human Rights in View of Peace: a Partnership with the Afghanistan Independent Human Rights Commission

 The Afghanistan Independent Human Rights Commission (AIHRC) was established on the basis of the 2004 Constitution of Afghanistan to monitor compliance with human rights obligations and to handle complaints and petitions of victims of infringements.
 The Foundation supports the AIHRC in its efforts to promote popular rights consciousness and offer expert assistance to wronged citizens who seek recourse before the courts.
 The Foundation offers expert legal training sessions to AIHRC staff who themselves raise rights awareness among key civil society and state actors, ranging from legal professionals and activists to law enforcement personnel.
 Moreover, it assists the complaints handling, monitoring and investigation units of the AIHRC on the basis of an ongoing consultancy aimed at the consolidation of their institutional capabilities.

-The Foundation implements these activities jointly with its partner organisation in Kabul, the Afghan Legal Research and Development Organisation (ALRDO).
+The Foundation implements these activities jointly with its partner organisation in Kabul, the Afghanistan Legal Research and Development Organization (ALRDO).

 1 January 2021 – 31 December 2022